 ReSound’s tinnitus relief comes in the form of ReSound Relief.
 Among the many hearing aids that can be paired with a smartphone, devices that are equipped with ReSound Relief can be adjusted remotely using the equivalent app.

 In fact, you don’t even need to be using a hearing aid!
 The Resound Relief app works just as well through a wireless headset, so if you’re suffering from tinnitus but feel hesitant about buying a hearing aid, this could be a great step for you.

 Oticon Opn Tinnitus Sound Support

-Hearing aids can be used as hearing aids alone, or a combination hearing aid and tinnitus therapy device.
-There are multiple therapy signals to choose from with Oticon Opn: white noise, pink noise, shaped noise, as well as 3 different ocean-type noises.
+Oticon offers its own tinnitus support, aptly named “Oticon Tinnitus Sound Support.”
+There are multiple therapy signals to choose from with this feature: white noise, pink noise, shaped noise, as well as three different ocean-type noises.